 Fixing this depends on whether we are working with ZigBee or Z-Wave devices.

-In about 5-10 minutes, the device will give up trying to talk to its missing parent and find a new one—the repeater we added halfway between the device and the Hub!
+The device will give up trying to talk to its missing parent and find a new one—the repeater we added halfway between the device and the Hub!

 Unfortunately, this process does not work for the Z-Wave network, since Z-Wave devices do not automatically look for new parents.
 Instead, there is a tool called the Z-Wave Network Repair to help ensure that devices are talking to the strongest repeaters.
 You can run the repair from the mobile app—just follow the steps in the article How do I make sure my Z-Wave devices are routing optimally?